Results delayed as Iowa Democrats conduct caucus meetings to search for Trump 2020 challenger

-DES MOINES, Iowa (Reuters) - Iowa Democrats met at caucus sites around the state on Monday to kick off what could be a bruising months-long national presidential nominating fight, but the results were delayed and still unreported nearly three hours after the process began.
+DES MOINES, Iowa (Reuters) - Iowa Democrats met at caucus sites around the state on Monday to kick off what could be a bruising months-long national presidential nominating fight, but the results were delayed and still unreported more than three hours after the process began.

 Voters poured into more than 1,600 schools, community centers and other public locations to begin to choose a November election challenger to Republican U.S. President Donald Trump.

-But the Iowa state party said it was doing “quality checks” on the results, and the New York Times reported many precinct chairs were unable to use a new mobile app designed to report the vote, forcing them to call in the results and slowing the count.
+But the Iowa state party said it was doing “quality checks” on the results, and a state party source said a new mobile app designed to report the vote failed, forcing precinct chairs to call in the results and slowing the count.

 Iowa voters were meeting to render judgment on a field of 11 Democratic contenders led by front-runners Senator Bernie Sanders of Vermont and former Vice President Joe Biden, who have battled for the top in recent Iowa opinion polls.

-Long lines and heavy crowds were reported in some locations, but doors to the caucus sites closed at 7 p.m.
+Long lines and heavy crowds were reported in some locations, but doors to the caucus sites closed and the process began at 7 p.m.
 (0100 GMT on Tuesday).

+“What we know right now is that around 25% of precincts have reported, and early data indicates turnout is on pace for 2016,” Mandy McClure, the communications director of the Iowa Democratic Party, said in a statement.

 Mostly white, rural Iowa is the first test in the state-by-state battle to pick a Democratic nominee to face Trump in the Nov.
 3 election.
-After more than a year of campaigning and more than $800 million in spending, the results in Iowa begin to provide answers for a party desperately trying to figure out how to beat the businessman-turned-president.
+After more than a year of campaigning and more than $800 million in spending, the results in Iowa will begin to provide answers for a party desperately trying to figure out how to beat the businessman-turned-president.

 Voters are pondering whether to back someone with appeal to independents and disaffected Republicans, like moderates Biden, Pete Buttigieg, the former mayor of South Bend, Indiana, and Senator Amy Klobuchar of neighboring Minnesota, or someone who energizes the party’s liberal base and brings out new voters, like progressives Sanders and fellow Senator Elizabeth Warren of Massachusetts.